Antonov An-325: British involvement

 In July 1990, British Aerospace and the Soviet Ministry of Aviation Industry agreed to study the feasibility of air-launching an interim version of HOTOL from the back of the Soviet Union's Antonov An-225 heavy-lift transport aircraft.
 The 6-month Joint Study Program was carried out concurrently in the Soviet Union and the United Kingdom, with data and analyses shared between the two organizations, leading to the design of the An-325.

-On June 21, 1991, The An-225 and the 250-ton reusable Interim HOTOL spacecraft developed by British Aerospace were presented as part of a joint international aerospace system for near-Earth space exploration programme at the European Space Agency's headquarters in Paris.
-When compared to Vertical launch, the implementation of this project promised a fourfold decrease in the cost of orbital payload placement.
-In addition to other things, HOTOL could more efficiently address the issue of getting crews to orbital stations and removing them from there in an emergency.
+In June 1991, the An-225 and the 250-ton reusable Interim HOTOL spacecraft developed by British Aerospace were presented as part of a joint international aerospace system for near-Earth space exploration programme at the European Space Agency's headquarters in Paris.
+When compared to vertical launch, the implementation of this project promised a fourfold decrease in the cost of orbital payload placement.
+HOTOL addressed the issue of getting crews to orbital stations and removing them from there in an emergency more efficiently.

-But due to the complexity and technological limitations at the time, it did not ensure the implementation of such a project in a single stage.
-Neither the UK government at the time nor the ESA, which was busy with its own projects, "Hermes" and "Ariane", agreed to finance these works.
+However, due to the complexity and technological limitations at the time, it did not ensure the implementation of such a project in a single stage.
+Neither the UK government at the time nor the ESA, which was busy with its own projects, Hermes and Ariane 5, agreed to finance these works.
 Eventually funding ceased, development stopped, and the project was frozen for more than 20 years.
-This was then exacerbated due to economic issues and the Dissolusion of the Soviet Union, leading to its cancelation.
-Only in 2012, the project received interests, and at the moment it is still under discussion.
-Only in this case it is no longer within the framework of the Space race, but as an aircraft for private aviation.
+This was then exacerbated due to economic issues and the dissolution of the Soviet Union, leading to its cancellation.
+Only in 2012 did the project receive interest, and at the moment it is still under discussion for private aviation.